ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a small C++ Qt5 WebKit graphical framework for local CGI-like, AJAX or long-running Perl5 scripts executed without a web server as desktop applications.
+Perl Executing Browser (PEB) is a minimalistic C++ Qt5 WebKit graphical framework for local CGI-like or AJAX Perl5 scripts executed without a web server as desktop applications.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests.
-Access to web servers is restricted only to a predefined list of allowed domains.
+Access to web is restricted to a predefined list of allowed domains.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives